Harsh28Pandey/PrismStudio-Web-Development/task_2/README.md

 ## 📂 Files Included

-- `index.html` – Contains the structure and layout of the components
+- `index.html` – Contains the structure and layout of the components.
-- `style.css` – Custom styling for all components
+- `style.css` – Custom styling for all components.
 - `README.md` – This file

 ---